Tent Footprint vs tarp

 Plastic shower curtain liners are convenient because they’re usually about the size of the average 2-4 person tent.
 Shower curtains are also mildew resistant and affordable.
 This LiBa Frosted shower curtain liner from Walmart is a great pick.

 Both tarps and tent footprints have their benefits.
 I suggest basing your decision on tent type and camping situation.
-For backpackers and walk-in sites, tent footprints are king.
-On a glamping trip with a parking space on-site a tarp is fine.
+For backpackers and walk-in sites, tent footprints are a great choice.
+If you go on glamping trips or use car camping tents, a camping tarp is the best bet.

 However you protect your tent, the important thing is your tent will last longer.